zlaalamiWD/readme/docs/Documentation/workflows/fill-request.md

 See [Fill](ref:post_v2-fill) API reference for request message fields.

-This API lets client define when the order needs to be initiated in HD system and also defines the number of prescription/scripts that needs to be consolidated in one order.
+This API lets client define when the order needs to be initiated in HD system and also defines the number of prescriptions/scripts that need to be consolidated in one order.
 A client can also use the GET method of Fill Request to retrieve current status.

 # Get Fill Request Status